atabas/Major-Research-Project/README.md

+## Developing a Confidence Measure Based Evaluation Metric for Breast Cancer Screening Using Bayesian Neural Networks
-## Major Research Project (MSc Data Science and Analytics at Ryerson University)
+#### Major Research Project for MSc Data Science and Analytics at Ryerson University

 Images are available at https://wiki.cancerimagingarchive.net/display/Public/CBIS-DDSM#16e861f7af3a4fbbbfc20e6467e79321